-Electricity is provided by JCP&L. The average electric cost over the past 12 months was \$0.132/kWh, which is the blended rate that includes energy supply, distribution, and other charges.
+Electricity is provided by JCP&L. The average electric cost over the past 12 months was \$0.190/kWh, which is the blended rate that includes energy supply, distribution, and other charges.
 This rate is used throughout the analyses in this report to assess energy costs and savings.
+The increase in consumption in March is most likely due to snowmelt at the end of the winter season.
 The monthly electricity consumption and peak demand are shown in the chart below.